 - Do not make more than the current income limit

-- Do not own more than $2,250 in resources ($3,500 if everyone in your household is over the age of 60 or disabled)
+- Do not own more than $2,750 in resources ($4,250 if at least one member of your household is over the age of 60 or disabled)

 - Resources do not include your home, vehicle(s), life insurance, burial plots or prepaid burials, personal property that does not bring in an income, savings and pension plans, Indian and Alaskan Native payments, or any resources you do not have access to

 NOTE: If any member of your household was convicted after August 22, 1996 of a felony or any crime related to illegal possession, use, or distribution of a controlled substance, or is a fleeing felon and is in violation of a condition of their probation or parole, they may not be able to get SNAP benefits for themselves.

 Complete these three simple steps to apply for SNAP: